poetaster/keypeer.org/posts/application-workflow.md

 Formulation from [#4 issue 4](https://github.com/poetaster/keypeer.org/issues/4#issuecomment-1399534932)

 1. User clicks on "Subscribe" button
-2. Keypeer would generate random API key that user is expected to keep as it's ID and password.
+2. Keypeer would generate random API key that user is expected to keep as ID and password.
 3. Keypeer would use its secret crypto signature and sign API key to create user's TOKEN
 4. User would use TOKEN and label his/her payment
 5. User would use keypeer API key in the application for requesting services API keys served by keypeer
 6. To check payment status, keypeer would again sign received API key and compare with payed tokens

-User can use API key to communicate with keypeer and ask for service API keys.
-User will use token as a tag for the payments.

-## registration flow, 2
+Alternate formulation:

 Formulation originating in [#2 issue 2](https://github.com/poetaster/keypeer.org/issues/2#issuecomment-1404049386)

-1. generate random API key.
-That's gonna be used as user's secret
-2. Use keypeer secret key (only keypeer knows it) to sign the user's API key
-3. signature of the API key is user's token
-4. User is shown user's API key and token

-User can use API key to communicate with keypeer and ask for service API keys.
-User will use token as a tag for the payments.

 ## Initial thoughts